 Cognitive–communicative impairment arises from problems in the underlying thought processes involved in communication.
 For example, having trouble concentrating, remembering, or reasoning can affect a person’s ability to communicate.
 Treatment involves identifying the impact this impairment has on everyday activities, and finding ways to work with this impairment or restore cognitive function.

-Upon discharge from Rusk Rehabilitation, people who have speech–language problems often continue therapy through an outpatient program.
+Upon discharge from Rusk Rehabilitation, people who have speech–language challenges often continue therapy through an outpatient program.

 People who have had a stroke may work with NYU Langone psychologists to address the stress associated with stroke and being in the hospital.
 Rehabilitation psychologists provide emotional support and help people who have had a stroke get the maximum benefit from their treatment.